jeffday90/podcast_tool/README.md

 As a big fan of podcasts, I support a few through monthly donations/subscriptions via Patreon.
 This gets me at least one additonal episode per week, which I love!
-However, I find myself constantly going between platforms to listen to both the free and the premium content, so I decided to make an application that aggregates RSS feeds.
+However, I find myself constantly going between platforms to listen to both the free and the premium content, so I decided to make an application that aggregates RSS feeds and presents the results in a React based front end.

 START APPLICATION:
 - npm install